October 28th, 2020

 Claris’s first agile release of FileMaker Server is here!
 We’re excited to have new features between major versions of the platform and this release, like Pro 19.1, is a testament to Claris’s focus on being agile into the future.

-- FileMaker Server now includes many performance optimizations such as parallel indexed finds and sorting on server.
+- FileMaker Server now includes many performance optimizations such as parallel indexed finds and sorting on server, resulting in 98% faster adds, finds and deletes on average compared to 19.0.

 - Startup restoration has been removed from the product and replaced with a more stable shared lock mechanism.